packetizedenergy/simple-aws-mfa/README.md

 }
 ```

 Note that after logging in, your `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` will be stomped on by the STS values from your MFA.
 So you should close your bash session and create a new one to start from scratch.
+Or you can use the bash functions described above which reset the values for you.